pace-primates/paceR/README.md

 system('ssh -f camposf@pacelab.ucalgary.ca -L 3307:localhost:3306 -N')
 ```

 With the tunnel created, we can now connect to the database(s).
-The primary database is called "monkey".
-There is also a secondary database called "paceR" that has a variety of convenient views that are designed to be used with this package.
+The primary database is called `monkey`.
+There is also a secondary database called `paceR` that has a variety of convenient views that are designed to be used with this package.
 We'll create connections to both.

 ``` r
   # Connect to monkey database